DURGAKALYAN27/chatbot/README.md

 8. Run the app:

-This step depends on the app itself.
-If the code uses flask (like the chat-basic example), you can run:
+In any of the folders, run:

 ```bash
 $ flask run